magicleap/developer-portal-docs/docs/guides/best-practices/privacy-security-safety.md

 **3. Obtain user permission before accessing data**

    a.
-Build trust by obtaining user permission before collecting, using and sharing data.
+Obtain user permission before collecting, using and sharing data.

    b.
 Ensure default settings are designed to be protective of user privacy.

    c.
-Requests for permission should be presented when first needed to implement a current feature or service in your application so that end users understand why your application is requesting the permission.
+User permissions should be requested when first needed to provide a specific feature or service in your application so end users can understand why your application is requesting the permission.

    d.
-Requests for permission should be clearly stated and provide the user with an explanation as to why your application needs a given permission so that the user can feel confident granting permission to your application.
+User permissions should be clearly stated and provide the user with an explanation as to why your application needs a given permission so the user can feel confident granting permission to your application.

    e.
-Requests for permission should be made prior to collecting any information to improve your products and services such as data analytics.
+User permission should be requested prior to collecting any information to improve your products and services such as data analytics.

    f.
 Provide controls that allow end users to manage their data and privacy preferences, such as an ability to opt-out of data collection or be presented with an explanation as to why the feature cannot function without the stated data collection.